Vietnam.vn - Nền tảng quảng bá Việt Nam

 Two types of cakes, traditional and green tea, are loved by many people.
 (Photo: VTV)

 For international tourists, Mid-Autumn Festival is not only an occasion to enjoy cuisine but also a cultural bridge, helping them understand more about Vietnam.
-Traditional moon cakes are not only a dish, but also carry interesting cultural stories, contributing to enriching their experience when exploring the country and people of Vietnam.
+Traditional moon cakes are not only a dish, but also carry an interesting cultural story, contributing to enriching their experience when exploring the country and people of Vietnam.

 Comment (0)